ExtremeElectronics/RC2040/Neopixel.md

 Setting the max number of pixels can increase the speed, as can not setting a brightness (brightness 255) This can be set either in RGB values, or via the pallette.

+If you are writing too fast to the driver it will just ignore commands.